At 5.21pm on 26 September 1983, off the coast of Rhode Island, the yacht Australia II crossed the finish line to win the America’s Cup.

 1983 America’s Cup race tournament

 The America’s Cup is a best of seven race tournament.
-Australia II, skippered by John Bertrand, lined up for the first race against the American defender, Liberty, skippered by Denis Conner, on 13 September 1983.
+Australia II, skippered by John Bertrand, lined up for the first race against the American defender, Liberty, skippered by Dennis Conner, on 13 September 1983.

 The NYYC cancelled the race due to foul weather.
 A successful start was made the following day, but Australia II was hampered by equipment failure.
 Liberty won by one minute and ten seconds.
 The Australians’ second race was also marred by equipment failure, with Conner winning by one minute and 33 seconds.